nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       `taskBook.json` and `salesBook.json`.

    1. Test case: Corrupt the `addressBook.json` file by deleting a closing curly bracket (`}`) or any other brackets.<br>

+      1. Scenario: There exists at least one order, or there is at least one task tagged with an order ID.<br>
          Expected: Shows the GUI without any data.

+      1. Scenario: There are no orders, and all tasks have the `General` tag.<br>
+         Expected: Shows the GUI without any clients or orders, but with previously saved tasks.

    1. Test case: Corrupt the `taskBook.json` file by deleting a closing curly bracket (`}`) or any other brackets.<br>
       Expected: Shows the GUI without any tasks, but with previously saved clients and orders.